• Desiree Farragher, MSW, LISW-S

 Professional History

 Desiree Farragher is a Clinical Social Worker who works with a variety of populations in her clinical practice.
 She began working with PsyCare in 2006 while completing her bachelor’s degree and has continued to work at the agency while achieving her educational and professional goals.
 She earned her bachelor’s and master’s degrees from Youngstown State University.
 While in graduate school, Desiree was awarded the Children’s Circle of Friends Foundation Scholarship.
 In addition to providing therapy services, Desiree also works as an Early Childhood Mental Health Consultant, to promote the social and emotional development of young children.
-She has also worked with individuals with developmental disabilities at the Gateways Workshop.
-Desiree is the co-captain for PsyCare’s NAMI Walks Team and has been successful in achieving team and donation growth over the last four years.
-NAMI, the National Alliance on Mental Illness, is a group developed to support and advocate for those living with mental illness.
-The event supports Mahoning, Trumbull, and Columbiana Counties.
+Most recently, she began providing services through the Mental Health Bridge Program, a pilot program designed by the Ohio Children’s Alliance to provide support and service coordination for the early childhood population across the state.
+Desiree is also a member of various committees within the county, where she collaborates with other professionals to provide comprehensive information, support and resources to individuals and families within the community.

 Specialties